Frequently Asked Questions (FAQ)

 - Can I upgrade from the previous edition?

-How can I use these pictures?
+In what ways can I use these photographs?

 Why should I purchase these photos when I can find free ones on Google?

 What is the difference between the Pictorial Library of Bible Lands and the Photo Companion to the Bible?